Luke460/steering-wheel-master/readme.md

  - Don't go too high, or you will lose precision in force feedback correction.
  - Don't go too low or you will not benefit of the aggregation procedure.
  - You can click on ***auto*** to (hopefully) calculate a good aggregation order for your steering wheel.
  - You can use ***FFB peak reduction*** if you have clipping issues with your steering wheel or simply you want to reduce the effects of very rough curbs, bumps, strong vibrations, etc. Enabling this option may also slightly reduce the overall noise of your steering wheel and extend its lifespan.
+Highly recommended for geared wheels.
- - You can use ***dead zone enhancement*** if you have vibrations in the central area of the steering wheel and you don't want to increase the ***aggregation order*** too much.
+ - You can use ***dead zone enhancement*** if you have vibrations in the central area of the steering wheel.
  - Experiment and play with the ***preview*** button!

 ![menu](images/menu.png)